-- (3) The uniform statewide voter registration application must also contain: - (a) The oath required by s.
+- plain language and designed so that persons who have been adjudicated mentally incapacitated are not required to reveal their prior adjudication. - (3) The uniform statewide voter registration application must also contain: - (a) The oath required by s.
 3, Art.
 VI of the State Constitution and s.
 97.051. - (b) A statement specifying each eligibility requirement under s.
 97.041. - (c) The penalties provided in s.
-104.011 for false swearing in connection with voter registration. - (d) A statement that, if an applicant declines to register to vote, the fact that the applicant has declined to register will remain confidential and may be used only for voter registration purposes.

-- (e) A statement that informs the applicant who chooses to register to vote or update a voter registration record that the office at which the applicant submits a voter registration application or updates a voter registration record will remain confidential and may be used only for voter registration purposes. - A statement informing an applicant who has not been issued a Florida driver license, a Florida identification card, or a social security number that if the application is submitted by mail and the applicant is registering for the first time in this state, the applicant will be required to provide identification prior to voting the first time. - (4) A supervisor may produce a voter registration application that has the supervisor's direct mailing address if the department has reviewed the application and determined that it is substantially the same as the uniform statewide voter registration application. - (5) The voter registration application form prescribed by the Election Assistance Commission pursuant to federal law or the federal postcard application must be accepted as an application for registration in this state if the completed application or postcard application contains the information required by the constitution and laws of this state. - (6) If a voter registration applicant fails to provide any of the required information on the voter registration application form, the supervisor shall notify the applicant of the failure by mail within 5 business days after the supervisor has the information available in the voter registration system.
+104.011 for false swearing in connection with voter registration. - (d) A statement that, if an applicant declines to register to vote, the fact that the applicant has declined to register will remain confidential and may be used only for voter registration purposes. - (e) A statement that informs the applicant who chooses to register to vote or update a voter registration record that the office at which the applicant submits a voter registration application or updates a voter registration record will remain confidential and may be used only for voter registration purposes. - (f) A statement informing an applicant who has not been issued a Florida driver license, a Florida identification card, or a social security number that if the application is submitted by mail and the applicant is registering for the first time in this state, the applicant will be required to provide identification prior to voting the first time. - (g) A statement informing the applicant that if the application is being collected by a third-party voter registration organization, the organization might not deliver the application to the division or the supervisor in the county in which the applicant resides in less than 14 days or before registration closes for the next ensuing election, and that the applicant may instead elect to deliver the application in person or by mail or choose to register online.
+The statement must further inform the applicant how to determine whether the application has been delivered. - (4) A supervisor may produce a voter registration application that has the supervisor's direct mailing address if the department has reviewed the application and determined that it is substantially the same as the uniform statewide voter registration application. - (5) The voter registration application form prescribed by the Election Assistance Commission pursuant to federal law or the federal postcard application must be accepted as an application for registration in this state if the completed application or postcard application contains the information required by the constitution and laws of this state. - (6) If a voter registration applicant fails to provide any of the required information on the voter registration application form, the supervisor shall notify the applicant of the failure by mail within 5 business days after the supervisor has the information available in the voter registration system.
 The applicant shall have an opportunity to complete the application form to vote in the next election up until the book closing for that next election.

 History.-s.
 5, ch.
 25391, 1949; s.
 2, ch.
 26870, 1951; s.
 1, ch.
 59-231; s.
 8, ch.
 65-134; s.
 1, ch.
 67-170; s.
 8, ch.
 69-377; ss.
 10, 35, ch.
 69-106; s.
 2, ch.
 72-63; s.
 5, ch.
 77-175; s.
 23, ch.
 84-302; s.
 6, ch.
 89-338; s.
 10, ch.
 94-224; s.
 2, ch.
 96-327; s.
 26, ch.
 97-13; s.
 4, ch.
 98-129; ss.
 1, 7, ch.
 2002-189; s.
 3, ch.
 2003-415; s.
 4, ch.
-2005-277; s.
-5, ch.
-2005-278; s.
-1, ch.
-2013-192.